muhammadtalha766/Mern-stack-deployment/README.md

-Here’s a formatted README file suited for GitHub, based on the deployment steps you used for your MERN stack website:

----

 # MERN Stack Application - Deployment Guide

 This repository contains a full-stack MERN (MongoDB, Express, React, Node.js) application.
 The following guide provides the steps necessary to clone, install dependencies, and deploy the application using PM2.